- With organization-wide changes, leaders must assure employees that they are part of the company’s future

 In times of change, feelings of appreciation cannot be overstated.
 Our data shows that employees who are aware of their total compensation are 14% closer to their employer’s brand.
 This is extremely important when it comes to retention.

 Another advantage of a benefit administration system is the level of self-service it offers employees.
-Employees can browse, select and enrol in benefits directly from their employee engagement platform.
+Employees can browse, select and enroll in benefits directly from their employee engagement platform.

 Take for example, Adecco in the Netherlands - in addition to regular vacation days, they offer employees a so-called 13th-month benefit.
 Through their employee engagement platform called ‘You’, employees can nominate to use this 13th-month bonus payment as extra vacation days, exchanged for profit-sharing, or paid out in part or in full.